-Participation (10%)
+Participation in class (10%)

 Class participation begins with regular connection to Blackboard.
-Zoom sessions will be organized once a week for each chapter, according to the planned class.
+Zoom sessions will be organized twice a week for each chapter, according to the planned class.
 You will have to attend and engage in the discussions.
+Completion of the guizzes will be considered as class participation.